dilroseR/SafeDrive/README.md

 # SafeDrive
-A driver drowsiness detection system built using a CNN model
+A driver drowsiness detection system built using a CNN model (webapp)